thegangtechnology/exco/README.md

 Parameters:
 - `regex` string for the regular expression.
 - `n` Optional.
 Default value is 1.
 Indicates the number of rows to move from regex matched cell to located cell.

+### `search_below_of_regex`
+Searches for non-empty cell below of the cell with a regex match.

+Parameters:
+- `regex` string for regular expression.
+- `max_empty_row_search` Indicates the maximum number of rows to search for non-empty cell below of regex cell.

 ### `within`